NicklasVraa/LiX/readme.md

 ---
 ## 2. LiX Syntax <a name="syntax"></a>
 This is an overview of the commands, which are available when specifying a certain bundle (in alphabetical order).
-To those unfamilier with LaTeX, a command is always prefixed with a backslash `\`, mandatory input is enclosed in `{}` and optional input is enclosed in `[]`.
+To those unfamiliar with LaTeX, a command is always prefixed with a backslash `\`, mandatory input is enclosed in `{}` and optional input is enclosed in `[]`.
 Whitespace between a command and its input does not matter.
 Comments are always prefixed with a percentage symbol `%`.
 In-class commands are not supposed to be used in the main `.tex` document, but rather in your `.cls` file.

 **Bundles**: \
 [algorithms](#algorithms-), [basics](#basics-), [code](#code-), [cover](#cover-), [figures](#figures-), [formatting](#formatting-), [header](#header-), [heading](#heading-), [license](#license-), [isbn](#isbn-), [lists](#lists-), [math](#math-), [metadata](#metadata-), [periodical](#periodical-), [publish](#publish-), [refs](#refs-), [sign](#sign-), [size](#size-), [tables](#tables-).